 Replacing the battery yourself

 It is possible to replace the iPhone battery yourself, but it’s not for the faint of heart.
 That’s largely because iPhone devices use a lot of glue and other materials you’ll have to navigate your way through, and it can be tricky, with many sequential steps that can get time-consuming.
-Doing it yourself will also affect the integrity of the waterproof capabilities that Apple added starting with the iPhone 7 and iPhone 7 Plus.
+Doing it yourself will also affect the integrity of the waterproof capabilities that Apple added starting with the

 You can follow in-depth instructions from websites like iFixit, which also sells kits with the tools needed to replace your iPhone’s battery.
 Most of these kits cost around $30, somewhat less expensive than letting Apple do it, but then you’re doing all the work, the job is not guaranteed, and if something goes wrong you’re on your own.
 Guides from iFixit are available for iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
-You shouldn’t really need to replace the batteries on the iPhone X, iPhone XS, iPhone XS Max or newer iPhone batteries any time soon.
+You shouldn’t really need to replace the batteries on the iPhone X, iPhone XS,

 Getting your battery replaced at a third-party repair shop